Skip to content

 Companion Plants for Vegetables: Smarter Pairings for Better Growth

-Kristian Angelov5 months ago2 hours ago33 mins
+Kristian Angelov5 months ago1 week ago33 mins

 When holes keep appearing in leaves, companion plants for vegetables can cut pest pressure without turning every week into damage control.
 A bed can look fine on planting day, then stall as plants compete for light, nutrients, or airflow, and small issues snowball into extra watering, extra feeding, and more time spent fixing mistakes.
 Smart…